Steelcase Series 1 Review

-The most important metric of our review process — and the first thing that comes to mind when most people think of an office chair — is Comfort.
-This metric accounts for 50% of the total score for the Steelcase Series 1 and is based on the opinions of our panel of judges after trying out each of these chairs for extensive amounts of time.
+The most important metric of our review process — and the first thing that comes to mind when most people think of an office chair — is comfort.
+This metric counts heaviest toward to overall score of the Series 1 and is based on the opinions of our panel of judges after trying out each of these chairs for extensive amounts of time.
 Unfortunately, opinions of the Series 1 were mixed, earning this chair a middle-of-the-road score.

 Most of our judges felt that the seat of the Series 1 chair is adequately comfortable.
-All of the judges found this chair to have acceptable amounts of padding but a few found the seat to be angled forward just a little too aggressively, feeling like the chair was going to dump them out.
-Opinions of the backrest were a little more split, with no judge being overly fond of the backrest and several severely disliking it.
-This chair doesn't give you a ton of reclining options and the lumbar support is definitely on the weaker side compared to other models.
+All of the judges found this chair to have acceptable amounts of padding, but a few found the seat to be angled forward just a little too aggressively, feeling like the chair was going to dump them out.
+Opinions of the backrest were split, with no judge being overly fond of the backrest and several severely disliking it.
+This chair doesn't give you many reclining options, and compared to other models, the lumbar support is definitely on the weaker side.

 Next, we compared and scored how adjustable the Series 1 is compared to other chairs.
-We specifically looked if you can adjust the backrest, seat depth, armrests, and reclining settings, which accounts for 35% of the final score.
-The Steelcase Series 1 has most of these features, earning it a slightly above average score.
+We specifically looked if you can adjust the backrest, seat depth, armrests, and reclining settings.
+The Series 1 has most of these features, earning it an ever-so-slightly above-average score.

-The Series 1 has an adjustable lumbar support brace but you can only adjust the height, not the amount of support it offers or curvature, so you are out of luck if the stock setting doesn't match up with your spine.
-You can't adjust the reclining resistance and tilt limiter separately, they are both combined into the same knob and you only have three combinations to choose from.
-On top of that, two of these settings had a barely noticeable difference so your reclining choices are fairly limited with this chair.
+It also has an adjustable lumbar support brace, but you can only adjust the height, not the amount of support it offers or curvature, so you are out of luck if the stock setting doesn't match up with your spine.
+You can't adjust the reclining resistance and tilt limiter separately, they are both combined into the same knob, and you only have three combinations to choose from.
+On top of that, two of these settings had a barely noticeable difference, so your reclining choices are fairly limited with this chair.

-Our next series of assessments account for 10% of each chair's final score.
 In this metric, we focused on how sturdily each chair is constructed, if we noticed and signs of wear and tear or other damage throughout our testing process, if other user reviews had common complaints, and the length of the included warranty term to determine scores.
-The Steelcase Series 1 did exceptionally well, earning one of the better scores of the group and placing right at the top of the pack.
+The Series 1 did exceptionally well, earning one of the better scores of the group and placing right at the top of the pack.

 Ease of Assembly

 For our final round of tests for the Series 1, we looked at the amount of work it took to put together before you can start sitting in it.
-This last metric accounts for the remaining 5% of its final score, with this chair delivering another top-notch score, again putting it at the top of the group.
+This chair delivers another top-notch score.

-The Series 1 arrived completely assembled and didn't require any effort on our part to get it ready to go aside from unpacking it, which only took 5-10 minutes.
+The Series 1 arrived completely assembled and didn't require any effort on our part to get it ready to go aside from unpacking it, which only took five to 10 minutes.

-Overall, the Series 1 is a great value.
-It's not the cheapest or best chair out there but it's fairly comfortable and ergonomic to sit in, with plenty of adjustable features to conform it to your personal preferences.
+The Series 1 is a great value.
+It's not the cheapest or highest scoring in our fleet, but it's fairly comfortable and ergonomic to sit in and has plenty of adjustable features for your personal preferences.
 It's a good middle ground between not spending a ton of money on a chair and not having a cheap chair that is so uncomfortable that you can't stand to sit in it.

+The Steelcase Series 1 has its fair share of flaws, and we wouldn't really recommend it as our first choice if you sit down for the entire day with it.
+We did notice that the armrests are a little on the wider side, so more petite users might find that problematic.
 While we are the first to admit that the Series 1 isn't the most comfortable chair we have tested to date, it is far from the worst.
-Most of our testers were more than happy to use it for 5-6 hours a day and it only started to elicit complaints from users who were sitting in it all the time, 8-10 hours a days for 4-5 days a week
+Most of our testers were more than happy to use it for five to six hours a day, and it only started to elicit complaints from users who were sitting in it for eight to ten hours a day, for four to five days a week.